-- A clear line of accountability for the commissioning and /or provision of services designed to safeguard and promote the welfare of children - A designated professional lead for safeguarding - Safe recruitment practices for individuals whom the organisation will permit to work regularly with children - Clear policies, in line with those from the LSCP for dealing with allegations against people who work with children.
+- A clear line of accountability for the commissioning and /or provision of services designed to safeguard and promote the welfare of children - A designated professional lead for safeguarding - Safe recruitment practices for individuals whom the organisation will permit towork regularly with children - Clear policies, in line with those from the LSCP for dealing with allegations against people who work with children. - Allegations relating to an incident when an individual or organisation was using school premises for the purposes of running activities for children, schools should follow their safeguarding policies and procedures, including informing the LADO.

-'Employers are responsible for ensuring that their staff are competent to carry out their responsibilities for safeguarding and promoting the welfare of children and creating an environment where staff feel able to raise concerns and feel supported in their safeguarding role.'
+'Employers are responsible for ensuring that their staff are competent to carry out their responsibilities for safeguarding and promoting the welfare of children and creating an environment where staff feel able to raise concerns and feel supported intheir safeguarding role.'
 Working Together 2018.
 Where any extended service is directly commissioned by Lewisham Council, they will be responsible for the safeguard

-Where extended school provision is offered directly under the supervision or management of school staff, for example an after school sports club led by a member of school staff, the school's safeguarding arrangements will apply.
+Where extended school provision is offered directly under the supervision or management of school staff, for example an after-school sports club led by amember of school staff, the school's safeguarding arrangements will apply.

-Where services or activities are provided separately by another body, the Governing Body should seek assurance that the body concerned has appropriate policies and procedures in place in regard to safeguarding children and child protection and there are arrangements to liaise with the school on these matters where appropriate.
+Where services or activities are provided separately by another body, the Governing Body should seek assurance that the body concerned has appropriate policies andprocedures in place regarding safeguarding children and child protection and there are arrangements to liaise with the school on these matters where appropriate.